RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m1-guides/cloud-installation.md

-# Setting up the work environment
+# Accessing your work environment

 Red Hat Process Automation Manager is part of a rich set of tools to develop enterprise solution thought to support multidisciplinary teams with the right tools for the tasks at hand.